 The effect of LVAC dose on sorption of 2,4-D is shown in Figure 3c.
 Experiments were carried out at the initial 2,4-D concentration of 500 mg/dm3 and different sorbent dosages (0.5, 1.0, 1.2, 1.7 and 2 g/dm3) at the temperature of 303 K and the stirring rate of 300 rpm.
 The results have shown that the removal efficiency (RE%) increased with the increase in the sorbent dose while the sorbed amount of 2,4-D decreased.
-Initially, the increase in the removal efficiency was possible because of increased availability of binding sites for 2,4-D and enlarged surface area with the increase in the sorbent dose [35].
+Initially, the increase in the removal efficiency was possible because of increased availability of binding sites for 2,4-D and enlarged surface area with the increase in the sorbent dose [34].
 The removal efficiency was found to be about 67% when the amount of LVAC was 1.0 g/dm3.
 Further increase in the dosage (1.2, 1.7 and 2.0 g/dm3) did not lead to a significant increase in the 2,4-D removal efficiency and amounted to 74 %.
 Thus, the sorbent dose of 1.0 g/dm3 was used in further experiments.

 The effect of stirring rate from 0 (without stirring) to 600 rpm on sorption of 2,4-D at the initial concentration of 500 mg/dm3at 303 K is shown in Figure 3d.
-The obtained results have shown that the increase in stirring rate from 0 to 300 rpm significantly increased the sorption capacity from 94.0 to 333.3 mg/g.
+The obtained results have shown that the increase in stirring rate from 0 to 300 rpm significantly increased the sorbed amount (qt on 240min) () from 94.0 to 333.3 mg/g.
 The increasing in stirring rate improves the convective mass transport by decreasing the liquid boundary layer.
 Diffusion processes in the solution are accelerated by increasing the stirring rate in the examined system.
 However, high stirring rate of 400 rpm, leads to the sorption reduction due to desorption of the already sorbed 2,4-D as the result of vigorous stirring.
 Therefore, a stirring rate of 300 rpm was selected for further experiments.

 Kinetics study